 Heading into Settings to take a look at Screen Time?
 But then it asks for a passcode–one that as far as you know, you never even set up?
 And you’re not able to change to passcode to get things going?

-If you updated to iOS 12 from an earlier iOS version and Screen Time is asking for a passcode, try entering your Restrictions Passcode (or Guided Access passcode if you use that feature)
+If you updated your iOS from iOS 11 or an earlier version and Screen Time is asking for a passcode, try entering your Restrictions Passcode (or Guided Access passcode if you use that feature)

 Screen Time Inherits Restrictions Passcode From Earlier iOS